Apr 16, 2025 • Edit PDF

 4 Different Types of Annotations

-Now that you know how to annotate PDFs, it’s time to learn about the different types of annotations you can make, from text-based to markup-based.
+Now that you know what PDF annotations are, it’s time to learn about the different types you can make, from text-based to markup-based.

 Let’s discuss each type below: